MakeSchool-Tutorials/Make-School-iOS-Development-Course/P2-Server-Flask/content.md

 	mongod

-mongod may notice that you have not specified a database directory.
+`mongod` may notice that you have not specified a database directory.
 By default it uses /data/db.
-Because this folder may be missing, mongod may output the following error when run: `Data directory /data/db not found., terminating` if this happens, create a database location for your user using the following command.
+Because this folder may be missing, mongod may output the following error when run:
+`Data directory /data/db not found., terminating`

+If this happens, create a database location for your user using the following command:

+        sudo mkdir -p /data/db

+then change the ownership of the file as following:

 	sudo chown -R $USER /data/db

+Now you should be able to run `mongod`.
+If you still run into issues try to consult this [Stack Overflow question](http://stackoverflow.com/questions/7948789/mongodb-mongod-complains-that-there-is-no-data-db-folder).

 ##Starter Project